projectmesa/mesa/paper/paper.md

         model.agents_by_type[klass].do("step")
 ```

-Mesa also supports next-event time progression.
+Mesa also supports next-event time progression, currently in experimental state.
 In this approach, the simulation consists of time-stamped events that are executed chronologically, with the simulation clock advancing to each event's timestamp.
 This enables both pure discrete event-based models and hybrid approaches combining incremental time progression with event scheduling on the ticks as shown below..
 This latter hybrid approach allows combining traditional ABM time steps with the flexibility and potential performance benefits of event scheduling.

 ```python
     # Pure event-based scheduling